shengyangzhong/prediction_challenge/README.md

 Clover Prediction Challenge
 ========================

-Winner gets a $1000 price.
+Winner gets a $1000 prize.
 Solid entries get a priority interview at Clover.
 Details here: https://www.clover.com/challenge

 We’re challenging you to help us predict how busy one of our merchants will be in 30 minutes, 3 hours, etc., in order to help them better anticipate things like wait times, stock counts, employee counts, opening hours and even eventually integrate this knowledge into systems like OpenTable or Yelp.